nhmood/watson-ruby/README.md

 This parameter specifies which directories watson should parse through.
 It should be followed by a space separated list of directories that should be parsed.
 If watson is run without this parameter, the current directory is parsed.

+### --debug [CLASS]
+This parameter enables debug prints for the specified class.
+It should be followed by a space separated list of classes that should print debug messages.
+The list of classes are found in `lib/watson`.
+If passed without arguments, debug prints in **ALL** classes of watson will be enabled.

 ### -f, --files [FILES]